copperwater/xNetHack/doc/xnh-changelog-6.0.md

   controlled teleport will suggest that destination at its prompt.
 - Wielded weapons you are not at least Basic in are treated as non-weapons for the purpose of "You begin bashing" messages.
+- When a monster wakes up, a message is printed indicating that, unless there is a more specific message already being shown.

 ### Architectural changes